 Meanwhile, the new coronavirus continued its advance.
 The first European cases were reported, and ‘outbreaks’ of this new virus already extended further than those of SARS CoV in 2003.
 There was therefore a possibility that the virus would also come to the Netherlands.
 This presented a chance for us to study the ‘water route’ of the new coronavirus – which incidentally is so similar to SARS CoV that it is now called ‘SARS CoV2’.

-KWR has a great deal of experience with viruses in water, and the institute’s Microbiological Laboratory disposes of methods to concentrate, treat and detect viruses in water – we have done this for over 40 years, together with RIVM.
+KWR has a great deal of experience with viruses in water, and the institute’s Microbiological Laboratory disposes of methods to concentrate, treat and detect viruses in water.
 Because the RNA code of the new coronavirus has been made widely available, we were able to rapidly get a detection method for the new coronavirus operational.
 Using this method we can determine whether the virus also ends up in sewage water and if it is detectable.
 Then we can investigate whether sewage screening turns out to be a sensitive method to demonstrate virus circulation in a population of people.

-In consultation with microbiologists and virologists from China and Italy to see whether they would also want to research the transmission via sewage water.
+In consultation with microbiologists and virologists from China and Italy, Medema is looking into whether these countries also want to investigate the spread of the coronavirus via the sewage system.”
 They are, after all, ahead of us when it comes to circulation in sewage water.
 We could collaborate to see whether we could collect more hard data about this new virus and the water route, so as to effectively underpin our recommendations to the (international) water sector and WHO.”
 Read about what KWR recently discovered about the spread of the new coronavirus SARS-CoV-2 in sewage.